America’s gas-fueled vehicles imperil Biden’s climate goals

 Zero emissions electric generation sets the stage for converting cars and many other pollution sources to electricity, she said.

-Even countries that are ahead of the U.S. in electric vehicle adoption, mainly in Europe and China, sales still won’t have enough electric vehicles in use to reach 2030 carbon dioxide reduction goals, according to a Boston Consulting report.
+Even countries that are ahead of the U.S. in electric vehicle adoption, mainly in Europe and China, estimates are that sales still won’t put enough electric vehicles in use to reach 2030 carbon dioxide reduction goals, according to a Boston Consulting report.
 In Europe, which has strong incentives and strict pollution limits, the market share of battery-only and plug-in hybrids jumped from 3% to 10.5% last year.
 That’s far from enough.

 “If half of new cars sold around the world in 2035 are zero-emission vehicles, 70% of the vehicles on roads will still be burning gasoline or diesel,” the report said.

 Faster adoption could be limited, too, by a lack of factory capacity to make batteries.
-The U.S., for instance, has only four plants either built or in the works now.
+The U.S., for instance, has only four plants that are either built or in the works.
 It would need 50 to electrify the entire fleet, said OSU’s Atkinson.

 Even so, a switch from internal combustion to electric vehicles is well under way, and Boston Consulting says it will accelerate.
 The company foresees new plug-in hybrid and battery electric vehicle sales rising from 12% of the global market in 2020 to 47% in 2025.
 It notes that battery costs are falling and automakers plan to introduce 300 new EV models by 2023, giving consumers a huge array of choices.